antonbabenko/terraform-deployment-pipeline-talk/README.md

 # terraform-delivery-pipeline-talk

 This repository contains code for the "Terraform in delivery pipeline" talk by [Anton Babenko](https://github.com/antonbabenko).
+Slides from this talk are hosted [here](https://www.slideshare.net/AntonBabenko/terraform-in-deployment-pipeline)

 There are several independent Terraform configurations in `terraform` directory.